apthorpe/jeppson-python/README.rst

 unit-aware physical computing.

-Finally, a goal in rewriting the network flow solvers was to iteratively refine a common solution method or application 'template' which might suggest common elements, structures, or methods which could be extracted into resuable components.
+Finally, a goal in rewriting the network flow solvers was to iteratively refine and 'standardize' applications to find common elements, structures, or methods which could be extracted into resuable components.
 It was not clear at the outset if a flow solver object model would suggest itself in the course of writing the Python applications so this project was partly intended to find code duplicated between applications which could be refactored into independent objects or libraries.
 Rather than proposing an object model early in the project which may or may not serve the application, the applications were intentionally developed in a 'naive' manner, hoping similarities between them would suggest evolutionary refactoring and componentization.
 This allowed focus to be put primarily on generating correct results, secondarily on object-oriented design.
 This focus allowed for rapid development and provided test cases to detect any errors which appeared during refactoring.

 Design Information